mldbai/mldb/container_files/public_html/doc/builtin/procedures/Procedures.md

   may contain a more detailed set of information about what was done including elements like logs of messages and errors.

-## Getting progress of a procedure
+## Getting the progress of a procedure

 Once created, a procedure returns its progress via a `GET` at `/v1/procedures/<id>`.
 This uri can be obtained from the `location` header that is part of the creation response.